How Anxiety Works: Its Impact on Daily Life

 Normal vs. Excessive Worry

-Anxiety, in its natural form, is part of the body’s protective responses.
-It activates heightened awareness and prepares you to handle potential challenges.
-Moderate anxiety can prompt alertness before exams or caution in risky situations.
+In its natural form, anxiety is part of the body’s protective system.
+It raises your awareness and prepares you to handle potential challenges.
+For example, moderate anxiety can sharpen alertness before exams or caution in risky situations.

-This functionality becomes problematic when worry escalates well beyond what the situation warrants.
+However, this function becomes a problem when worry escalates far beyond what the situation calls for.
 Signs of excessive anxiety include:

 • Constant restlessness